awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

 1. In the navigation pane, choose **Greengrass**\.
 ![\[AWS IoT navigation pane with Greengrass highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-greengrass.png)
 **Note**
 If you don't see the **Greengrass** node, change to an AWS Region that supports AWS IoT Greengrass\.
-For the list of supported regions, see [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *Amazon Web Services General Reference*\.
+For the list of supported Regions, see [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *Amazon Web Services General Reference*\.

 1. On the **Welcome to AWS IoT Greengrass** page, choose **Create a Group**\.